shihao-wen/Udacity-DSND/Capstone Project/Capstone Project 1/README.md

 ## File Description

-- A Descriptive Jupyter Notebookl
+- A Descriptive Jupyter Notebook

 ## Results of the analysis